codacy/docs/docs/repositories/security-monitor.md

     <tr>
       <td rowspan="2"><img src="../images/security-monitor-yellow.png" alt="Yellow"></td>
       <td><strong>There are security code patterns in this category that are turned off</strong><br/><br/>
-          You should turn on the code patterns in this category so that Codacy can find security issues in this category.
-Click the category name to see the security code patterns that are turned off and click the check box next to the code patterns to turn them on.<br/><br/>
+          You should turn on the code patterns in this category so that Codacy can find the corresponding security issues.
+Click the category name to see the code patterns that are turned off, and click the check box next to each code pattern to turn it on.<br/><br/>
           To turn on all security code patterns on the repository regardless of their category, click the button <strong>More</strong> and select <strong>Turn on all security patterns</strong>.</td>
     </tr>
     <tr>